-To gain a fuller understanding of Falcon Heavy's ambitious launch and to grasp the caliber of this megarocket, it is worthwhile to look at the numbers:
+To gain a fuller understanding of the Falcon Heavy, we must look at the numbers:

-5 million: The lbs. of thrust that Falcon Heavy will generate at liftoff.
-If it succeeds, Falcon Heavy will be the most powerful rocket to launch since NASA's Saturn V — the iconic vessel that, with 7.5 million lbs. of thrust, accomplished the definitive Apollo-era feat of putting astronauts on the moon.
-According to Musk, Falcon Heavy is "twice as powerful as any other booster operating today," a comment that alludes to the modern-day space race between SpaceX and American flight company Boeing to win the opportunity of flying astronauts to the International Space Station.
+5 million: The lbs. of thrust that Falcon Heavy generates at liftoff.
+Falcon Heavy is the most powerful rocket to launch since NASA's Saturn V — the iconic vehicle that, with 7.5 million lbs. of thrust, accomplished the definitive Apollo-era feat of putting astronauts on the moon.
+The Falcon Heavy is "twice as powerful as any other booster operating today," Musk has said.

 230: The height, in feet, of the Falcon Heavy rocket.
 This translates to about 70 meters tall.

 140,700 - The payload size capability of the Falcon Heavy rocket in lbs. (equivalent to 63,800 kilograms).
-This is more than twice what its competitor, United Launch Alliance's Delta IV Heavy Booster, can transport.
+This is more than twice what its main, currently operational competitor, United Launch Alliance's Delta IV Heavy Booster, can transport.

 3: The number of Falcon 9 rockets effectively being merged to become Falcon Heavy.
 SpaceX's new megarocket comprises two Falcon 9 first-stage boosters attached to a core booster, which itself is an altered version of a standard Falcon 9.

-3: How many booster-landing attempts will take place following the first-stage separation during Falcon Heavy's maiden flight.
-SpaceX representatives confirmed that once the three boosters separate, the two side cores will attempt to land at Cape Canaveral Air Force Station while the core booster will attempt to land on the "Of Course I Still Love You" drone ship, stationed in the Atlantic Ocean.
+3: How many booster-landing attempts take place during Falcon Heavy flights.
+On both flights to date, the two side cores have landed at Cape Canaveral Air Force Station while the core booster tried to land on the "Of Course I Still Love You" drone ship, stationed in the Atlantic Ocean.
+(This attempt failed during the February 2018 launch.)
 The boosters are equipped with fins and landing legs to control re-entry through the atmosphere.

-6: The total of counties in central Florida that might hear a sonic boom as the two Cape Canaveral-bound boosters, from each side of Falcon Heavy, attempt controlled landings as they re-enter Earth's atmosphere.
+6: The total of counties in central Florida that might hear a sonic boom as the two Cape Canaveral-bound boosters, from each side of Falcon Heavy, attempt controlled landings during Falcon Heavy missions.
 SpaceX representatives stated there's a possibility that "residents of Brevard, Indian River, Orange, Osceola, Seminole, and Volusia counties may hear one or more sonic booms during the landing attempts."

-1: One mannequin will be sitting in the driver's seat of the Tesla Roadster that Falcon Heavy aims to launch into heliocentric orbit.
-Musk introduced an image of the dummy, called "Starman," via Instagram on Feb.
-2. SpaceX will additionally pay homage to the late musician David Bowie by playing his song "Space Oddity" in the car as it travels through space.
+1: One mannequin sat in the driver's seat of the Tesla Roadster that Falcon Heavy launched in February 2018.
+SpaceX also paid homage to the late musician David Bowie by playing his song "Space Oddity" in the car as it traveled through space.